-- 1. Student are entitled to discuss and review their test together with the examiner, and the examiner is to explain the assessment. - 2.
+- 1. Students are entitled to discuss and review their test together with the examiner, and the examiner is to explain the assessment. - 2.
 If the examiner holds a group discussion of the assessment, the student must use that opportunity to exercise the right to discussion referred to in paragraph 1.
 If a student cannot attend the group discussion or if the student is not given the opportunity at the group discussion to discuss the reasons for the examiner's assessment of the test with the examiner, the student may submit a request for individual discussion with the examiner no later than on the first working day following the working day of the group discussion.
 Students are informed about the group discussions and the aforementioned deadline.
 The individual discussion is to take place no later than three working days prior to the next test opportunity. - 3.
 If there is no group discussion of the test, then a student may submit a request to the examiner for an individual discussion within ten days after publication of the results.
 The individual discussion is to take place no later than three working days prior to the next test opportunity. - 4.
 Individual and group discussions must take place no later than five weeks after the publication of the test results, but at least three working days prior to the next test opportunity, in the presence of the examiner or a substitute designated for that purpose. - 5.
 Students are to be given the opportunity to inspect their assessed work for a period of two years following the assessment.
+For regulations regarding appeals and objections please refer to Article 8.6. - 6.
+Students are not permitted to make duplicates or copies of the test materials in any way during the inspection of their work, unless authorised to do so by the responsible examiner.